iterative/dvc.org/content/docs/command-reference/pull.md

                 [targets [targets ...]]

 positional arguments:
-  targets        Limit command scope to these DVC-files.
+  targets        Limit command scope to these `.dvc` files.
 Using -R,
-                 directories to search DVC-files in can also be given.
+                 directories to search `.dvc` files in can also be given.
 ```

 ## Description